OG-CZ/aramotorhub/README.md

 **ARA Motorhub** is a full-featured desktop application designed to streamline motorcycle parts inventory and order management.
 Built using **JavaFX** and managed with **Maven**, it offers customers a modern UI to browse and request parts, while providing sellers and admins with robust tools for managing products, users, and store data.
 The system runs on a **local MySQL database** powered by **XAMPP** and **phpMyAdmin.

-> 🎓 *Created as a final requirement for my Advanced Database Systems course.*
+> 🎓 *Created as a final requirement for my Advanced Database Systems class.*
 ---

 ## 🛠️ How to Run